thecodersguilduk/tcg_site/site/blog/learn-web-and-app-development-with-the-jamstack.md

 * Coaching in modern employability skills, and guidance through developer role-specific hiring processes
 * Invitations to employer engagement events, and help finding a job where you can use the developer skills you’ll have learned
-* A high-demand digital skill-set needed by employers today, which is also emerging as a very popular way to do web development
+* A high-demand digital skill-set needed by employers today which is also emerging as a very popular way to do web development

 [APPLY NOW](https://skills-bootcamp-jamstack.tcg.camp/)